grzegorz-pierzakowski/hii/README.md

 |- base / model.php  <- this one has automaticly generated relations
 |- model.php
 ```
-- relation to self is possible only by setting it in customRelations
+- relation to self is possible only by setting it in 'customRelations'
-- autogenerating static methods findBy{UniqieFields}
+- autogenerating static methods findBy{UniqieField}

 Installation
 ------------